 Managing Producer: Jordan Heil is a graduate of the Writing Studies program at Saint Joseph's University.
 He graduated from Kent State University with a BA in English in the fall of 2013.
 In the past, he has worked as the Editor-in-Chief of The Avenue, as a freelance editor, and as a writing center tutor.
 He is currently an adjunct at Saint Joseph's University.
 When he isn't working or traveling, he's writing non-fiction.

-Managing Editor: Mark Danowsky is a poet.
-He is originally from Philadelphia.
-Mark's work has appeared in About Place, Cordite, Gargoyle, Gravel, Right Hand Pointing, Shot Glass Journal, Subprimal, and elsewhere.
-He is Managing Editor for the Schuylkill Valley Journal and Founder of the poetry coaching and editing service VRS CRFT.
+Managing Editor: Mark Danowsky is from Philadelphia.
+His poems have appeared in About Place, Gargoyle, The Healing Muse, Right Hand Pointing, Shot Glass Journal, Subprimal, Third Wednesday, and elsewhere.
+He's Founder of the poetry coaching and editing service VRS CRFT.
 More information about his editing service is available at https://vrscrft.wordpress.com/

 Flash Fiction Editor: M.J.
 Iuppa's flash fiction has appeared in 100 Word Story, Grey Sparrow Review, Eunoia Review, Jellyfish Review, Otoliths, Scarlet Leaf Review, Poppy Road Review, Black Poppy Review, Inside The Bell Jar and others.
 She is Director of the Visual and Performing Arts Minor Program and Lecturer in Creative Writing at St. John Fisher College, and is a part time lecturer in Creative Writing at The College at Brockport.
 Most recently, she was awarded the New York State Chancellor’s Award for Excellence in Adjunct Teaching, 2017.
 She and her husband Peter Tonery lives on a small farm where they have been practicing organic food sustainability for the past 16 years.